humza1201/humza1201/README.md

 - 👋 Hi, I’m @humza1201
-- 👀 I’m interested in ... hacking ... infact im gonna start ethical hackin after im done with my c++ course
+- 👀 I’m interested in ... hacking ... infact im gonna start ethical hackin after im done with my basics of programming languages.
-- 🌱 I’m currently learning ... c++ with harry
-- 💞️ I’m looking to collaborate on ... hacktober fest and smart india hackathon
+- 🌱 I know c++,java they are my fav languages to work with.
 - 📫 How to reach me ... my email id - humza.wasim18@gmail.com

 <!---